-Note: In this ongoing series, James Kidder writes about human evolutionary history.
+In this ongoing series, James Kidder writes about human evolutionary history.
 Today’s post is part three of a series in which James discusses the evidence for the origins of modern humans by exploring key paleoanthropological discoveries from around the world.
-Read last week’s post here.
+Read the last post here.

 The Liujiang cave specimen was discovered in 1958 in the province of Guangxi Zhuang, in Southwest China and is an almost perfectly preserved cranium along with some scattered postcranial fragments.
 Recent Uranium Series dates for this cranium have been obtained (Shen et al., 2002) that place this hominin between 111 and 139 thousand years B.P.
 Brown (Brown, 1999) describes this specimen (Figure 8) as having a “long and low cranial vault, with an occipital bun…” although it is visually difficult to corroborate this.
 The face is small and clearly modern and, when compared to a large sample of modern humans, the skull did not fall outside the 95% confidence boundary of the modern human sample (Kidder et al., 1992).
 Therefore, if the U-series date can be believed, a completely modern human morphology was in place in southern China by at least 100 thousand years B.P.